SeeuSim/DogeTTM-FrontEnd/README.md

 DogeTTM is a webapp that uses social media sentiment analysis to provide NFT investors with price insights on their NFT studio/token, through 3 main features:
 1. Dashboard showing top 5 performing NFTs of the week (filterable by percentage price change, absolute price change and volume)
 2. Search bar displaying information and performance of a specific NFT token/studio.
-3. Historical predition accuracy rate for each NFT studio.
+3. Historical prediction accuracy rate for each NFT studio.

 Note: NFT studio refers to the brand/creator of NFT tokens, an example of which would be the Bored Apt Yacht Club.